 The content is divided into modules.
 Each module utilizes instructor outlines, audio/video recordings, reading assignments, articles, web resources, case studies to augment the learning process.
 These methods provide the participant with flexibility in completing assignments and interacting with the faculty.
 Each module has accompanying study guide(s) with questions (such as multiple choice, essay) for participants to submit to faculty.
 Interaction with faculty may occur as feedback to study guides, within discussion boards, or via email.
 The modules cover normal physiology, pathophysiology of thromboembolic conditions, patient assessment, diagnostic tests, and pharmacology of antithrombotic agents, patient education, and administrative concerns.

-This activity is offered five times a year.
-Registration deadline is two weeks prior to the start date.
+This eight-week activity is offered five times a year.

 |July 25||Sept.
 16|

 |Oct.
 10||Dec.
 2|

 |March 13||May 5|

 |May 15||July 7|

 The purpose of this program is to enable the learner to incorporate best practices to the clinical practice of managing anticoagulation therapy utilizing current guidelines.